 Graduate students may choose to reside in campus-owned apartment housing areas on a space-available basis.
 The Mines Park apartment complex is located west of the 6th Avenue and 19th Street intersection on 55 acres owned by Mines.
 The complex houses upperclass undergraduate students, graduate students, and families.
-Jones Road apartments are located on Jones Road, south of 19th St. and consists of one-bedroom apartments for single students.
 Residents must be full-time students.